gehara/PipeMaster/PipeMaster_tutorial.md

     setwd(paste(getwd(),"/PM_example",sep=""))
   ```

 Set up a model by going into the Model Builder.
 You will be prompted to an interactive menu.
-Point this function to an object so your model is saved at the end.
+Assign this function to an object (*Is* in the case bellow) so your model is saved at the end.
 We are going to set up a 2 population model.

   ```
     Is <- main.menu()